gwsystems/sunneed/README.md

 [![Build Status](https://dev.azure.com/gwsystems/sunneed/_apis/build/status/gwsystems.sunneed?branchName=master)](https://dev.azure.com/gwsystems/sunneed/_build/latest?definitionId=3&branchName=master)

-We are creating a framework for tracking and managing the distribution of power consumption of individual processes in multi-tenant computing environments.
+`sunneed` (pronounced "Sunny D") is a framework for tracking and managing the distribution of power consumption of individual processes in multi-tenant computing environments.
 In systems with uncertain reserves of power available, such as a computer powered by a solar battery, it is impossible to guarantee unlimited power to each tenant.
-The basis of this project is to make a toolset for tenants to run **power-constrained code** on the system, limited by a power budget described by `sunneed`.
+The basis of this project is to make toolset for tenants to run **power-constrained code** on the system, limited by a power budget described by `sunneed`.

 # Installation